List of Ligatures: Guide For Typographers

 Far too many ligatures, especially in long quantities of text, come across as rather over the top.

 If you intend to change the text’s overall letter size containing these variations, use ligatures with caution.

 Since a ligature is a single character when you delete or enable the spacing of letters, its internal spacing will not vary.

 Most design applications would change ligatures with the original single symbol to preserve clear spacing while using extreme monitoring.

-We hope that this article on ways to use list of ligatures is helpful.
+We hope that this article about ways to use a list of ligatures is helpful.

-For more helpful articles, you may want to check the articles below.
+For more helpful articles like this one on the list of ligatures, you may want to check the articles below.